theninthsky/client-side-rendering/README.md

 - The data will be fetched a lot faster from a nearby CDN edge than from a remote server.
 - Since this script runs on our server during build time, we can authenticate with services however we want, there is no limit to what can be sent (secret tokens for example).

-Whenever we need to update the static data we simply rebuild the app or, better yet, just rerun the script.
+Whenever we need to update the static data we simply rebuild the app or, if we have control over our build files in production, just rerun the script.

 ### Preloading Other Pages Data